LeBron James NBA Preview vs. the Trail Blazers

-LeBron James and the rest of the Los Angeles Lakers will be facing off versus the Portland Trail Blazers on Sunday at 10:00 PM ET.
+LeBron James plus his Los Angeles Lakers teammates hit the court versus the Portland Trail Blazers at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.